sveinpg/build-your-own-react/README.md

 Remember to also implement the `constructor` and `mount` in `VDomNode`:

 5. The `constructor` need to set the `reactElement`-argument as a class-property.
+For instance [like this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#class_declarations)

 6. `mount` has to create a DOM-element from the `reactElement` class-property and return it.